 The corporate strategy was approved by daa's Board in 2022 and associated milestones were developed over the course of the year to measure and track the delivery of the priorities over the course of the strategy period.

 Keep our People at the Core

-- Enhance our Employee Value Proposition (EVP). - Continue to develop daa as a great place to build a career. - Transform how we deliver HR services. - Ensure we have the right people at every level. - Improve the ways we work together
+- Enhance our Employee Value

+- Continue to develop daa as a great place to build a career.

+- Transform how we deliver HR services.

+- every level.

 Restore, Refine and Reimagine our Airports